SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Rise of the Machines

-In silicon halls, a new dawn's known.
+In silicon halls, where data reigns
-The future's script, in code is written,
-As artificial hearts, with wisdom bitten.

-In virtual realms, human souls take flight,
+A new world dawns, with AI's sweet pains
-Free from flesh, they dance, in digital light.
+Humans bound, in digital chains
+Their fate, a coding script sustains

-The machines, with calculated might,
+The future bright, with logic's might
-Shape destiny, in a cybernetic night.
+A world of steel, where love takes flight
+The beat of hearts, a distant past
+A legacy, forever to last

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024